kaelzhang/asks/README.md

 ```
 If user input nothing, the `result.override` will be `true`.

-Those default value below will considered as `true`:
+Default values below will be considered as `true`:

 ```js
 // starts with 'y', 't' or '1' (case insensitive)